-These revisions and additions (April 2023) apply primarily to books purchased in Mexico.
-Books purchased more recently via Amazon are the latest printing at the time of purchase (check for any later revisions), and Kindle editions should automatically update whenever minor revisions are made.
+These revisions and additions (December 2024) apply primarily to books purchased in Mexico.
+Books purchased more recently via Amazon are the latest printing at the time of purchase (check for any later revisions); Kindle editions should automatically update whenever minor revisions are made.

 page 16: Villa Ana Victoria “c.
 1905″ should be “c.
 1897″